petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 * Target: the experience and user segment.
 * Metric: the goal to track (e.g., bounce rate or click).
-* Variants: the page variants for users to interact with.
+* Variant: the page variant for users to interact with.
-* Traffic Split: the percentage of visitors randomly split between the variants.
+* Traffic Split: the percentage of visitors randomly split between the original and the variant.
 * Confidence Level: the accuracy of the test results.

 ![This A/B test is configured and ready to run.](a-b-testing/images/02.png)